 Nine new babies had been born from January until March 2013.
 Mothers and babies had been able to receive their monthly check up and they are in good health condition.

-The donation also include education poster that the teachers can use for subject such as: science, social studies, reading and geometry, geography and others.
+include education poster that the teachers can use for subject such as: science, social studies, reading and geometry,

 The Olathe South High School Spanish Class under the leadership of the Teacher Stephanie French developed an awareness campaign in the school by talking about the importance of safe drinking water and the impact in the life of people less fortunate in Guatemala.